Ashleigh Barty

 Ashleigh Jacinta Barty AO (born 24 April 1996) is an Australian former professional tennis player and cricketer.
-She was the second Australian tennis player to be ranked No. 1 in the world in singles by the Women's Tennis Association (WTA), holding the ranking for 121 weeks overall.
-She was also a top-10 player in doubles, having achieved a career-high ranking of No. 5 in the world.
-Barty is a three-time Grand Slam singles champion, and the last Australian to win a Grand Slam title, winning at the 2022 Australian Open.
-She is also a major doubles champion, having won the 2018 US Open with CoCo Vandeweghe.
-Barty won 15 singles titles and 12 doubles titles on the WTA Tour.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 121 weeks, and was ranked world No. 5 in doubles.
+Barty won 12 WTA Tour-level singles titles, and three majors at the 2019 French Open, 2021 Wimbledon Championships, and 2022 Australian Open, as well as the 2019 WTA Finals.
+She also won 12 doubles titles, including a major at the 2018 US Open with CoCo Vandeweghe.

-Born in Ipswich, Queensland, Barty began playing tennis at the age of four in nearby Brisbane.
-She had a promising junior career, reaching a career-high ranking of No. 2 in the world after winning the 2011 Wimbledon girls' singles title.
-As a teenager, Barty had early success in doubles on the WTA Tour in 2013, finishing runner-up at three Grand Slam doubles events with veteran Casey Dellacqua, including at the 2013 Australian Open while 16 years old.
-Late in the 2014 season, Barty decided to take an indefinite break from tennis.
-She ended up playing cricket during this hiatus, signing with the Brisbane Heat for the inaugural Women's Big Bash League season despite having no formal training in the sport.
+A successful junior, Barty was the junior world No. 2 and won the 2011 Wimbledon girls' singles title.
+As a teenager, Barty had early success in doubles on the WTA Tour in 2013, finishing runner-up at three major doubles events with Casey Dellacqua.
+Late in the 2014 season, Barty decided to take an indefinite break from tennis, playing cricket instead.
+She signed with the Brisbane Heat for the inaugural Women's Big Bash League season despite having no formal training in the sport.